Alleged wife of Jamal Khashoggi speaks to DW | DW | 27.02.2021

 The Washington Post, for whom Khashoggi worked, reported that El Atr had shown its reporters text messages between Khashoggi and El Atr as well as photos of the Islamic wedding ceremony.

-Khashoggi was murdered in the Saudi consulate in Istanbul, Turkey allegedly by a special commando sent from Riyadh.
+Khashoggi was murdered in the Saudi consulate in Istanbul, Turkey, allegedly by a special commando unit sent from Riyadh.
 The Saudi government has denied its involvement in the killing, while five people have been sentenced to prison in a Saudi court for the murder.